It’s possible to get your email inbox to zero every day, even if you get 100 emails a day.

 Empty These Regularly

 There is a danger in having these “working” email files: you could put emails in them and then just leave them there, doing nothing.
+That would defeat the whole point.

 Do Not Have an Action Folder

 A very talented person that I work with has an “Action” file for email requiring longer than 2-minute actions.
-I’ve been meaning to tell him this for a while, but haven’t gotten around to it yet, so I guess now is as good a time as any: Not a good idea.
+I’ve been meaning to tell him this for a while, but haven’t gotten around to it yet, so I guess now is as good a time as any: It’s not a good idea.

 The reason a generic “Action” folder is not a good idea is that it is not specific enough.
 Every time you go into it, you will essentially be re-processing everything in your mind.
 The point of the working files is that these emails have already been processed.
 You know what to do with them, you just haven’t done it yet.
 That’s why you need to get specific and create the three types we’ve discussed above: Answer, Read, and Hold.